hougasian/dotfiles/README.md

 This set of dotfiles takes into consideration the way OS X loads the terminal environment.
 Read more here: http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html.
 Bonus vim config file, .vimrc, for vim fans!

 For a better experience than the Mac terminal: http://iterm2.com/

-I had originally loaded these at /syync; Changes will continue from this repo.